fares5567/CatStrike-CS2/README.md

 ## Credits
 - Some code inspired by open-source CSGO projects on GitHub
 - Thanks to the C++ community for tutorials and help!
+- Auto Update System is used by a user from unknowncheats (really thanks for that, idk the name anymore sry), also the skinload system but haven't used it yet

 ---